proxmox/proxmox-backup/docs/config/datastore/format.rst

-The file contains a list of datastore configuration sections.
-Each section starts with a header ``datastore: <name>``, followed by the datastore configuration options.
+This file contains a list of datastore configuration sections.
+Each section starts with the header ``datastore: <name>``, followed by the datastore configuration options.

 ::

   datastore: <name1>
      path <path1>
      <option1> <value1>